erikbenedict/weather-outlook/README.md

 ## Instructions

 1. Click on the link in the 'Deployed Application' section to start.
-1. Once you launch the application, type in a valid city name in the search bar, then press 'Enter' or click on Search.
+2. Once you launch the application, type in a valid city name in the search bar, then press 'Enter' or click 'Search'.
-2. Once this is completed, you will be presented with the current weather for that city, along with a 5-day forecast.
+3. Once this is completed, you will be presented with the current weather for that city, along with a 5-day forecast.
-3. You will also notice that once you search a city, it will appear below the search field and save that city for future use!
+4. You will also notice that once you search a city, it will appear below the search field and save that city for future use!
-4. If you want to see a previously searched city's weather information, click on the button with the name of the city you want to see.
+5. If you want to see a previously searched city's weather information, click on the button with the name of the city you want to see.
-5. If you wish to clear your search history, just use the 'Clear Search History' button at the bottom of the saved searches.
+6. If you wish to clear your search history, just use the 'Clear Search History' button at the bottom of the saved searches.
 This will delete all previously searched cities, and give you a clean slate to work with.

 ## Motivation